Celebrate! Educate! Advocate!

 7 - 9 pm

 WE Lead is a series of programs for women and men designed to inspire, educate and cultivate female leaders.
-WE Lead will explore the unique challenges that women encounter and celebrate the skills and successes of female leaders in the world today.
+The series of programs begins with our annual one day WE Lead Conference followed by workshops that will explore the unique challenges that women encounter and celebrate the skills and successes of female leaders in the world today.
 This program is a collaborative effort of the Center for Student Leadership & Community Engagement and the Intercultural & Diversity Center.

 Each academic year, the Intercultural and Diversity Center coordinates two Bazaars, one in the fall and one in the spring.
 Bazaars are planned with the help and guidance of UB students and student organizations.
 These events celebrate the differences and commonalities of all people, cultures, and abilities.
 While at the event, attendees will be exposed to a wide range of educational information and demonstrations, cuisine, performances, and activities of various populations.
 These events aim to inform the University and surrounding community of the many ways we, as a people, are diverse and how that should be shared, celebrated, and embraced.

-If you or your organization would like to get involved in either or both of the cultural bazaars, please contact Patrick Crosby by email or at 645-2434.
+If you or your organization would like to get involved in either or both of the cultural bazaars, please contact Michael Venturiello by email or at 645-2434.

 Theme Months – Monthly focus on specific cultural and/or social themes which includes a variety of activities and events.